How to Prepare for Breast Reduction

 Preparation List for Breast Reduction

 The decision to undergo a breast reduction surgery is a big one, and most women are keen to make sure everything goes on as planned.
-The initial step to a successful outcome is to find a highly experienced, tried and tested board-certified plastic surgeon to find the best breast reduction surgeon in Scottsdale AZ and book a consultation visit.
+The initial step to a successful outcome is to find the best breast reduction surgeon in Scottsdale AZ and book a consultation visit.

 Step 1: Consultation

 The initial consultation with your selected breast surgeon is a great opportunity to discuss any issues that you may have regarding your surgery and look at a before and after breast reduction gallery.
 Be prepared to explore your medical history.
 Your surgeon should be made aware of any drug allergies, medical conditions, as well as previous treatments you may have received.
 The more you tell your surgeon during this early stage, the better informed and equipped they will be to perform a successful procedure.
 Every detail – including how your breasts respond to a loss of weight – should be included and shared during this visit.

 The next step in getting prepared for breast reduction surgery is to conduct a thorough examination of your breasts.
 Your surgeon will take precise measurements and photos of your breasts.
 Everything from the shape, symmetry, and size of your breasts, as well as the measurement of your nipples and areolas and skin quality, are carefully examined.
 Once your surgeon has got a clear picture, they will work to develop an individualized treatment plan that is geared to suit your goals.